 - Use of toys or vibrators

-Clearing the space in your life to learn your own sexual voice can change how you understand, express and enjoy your sexualty.
+Clearing the space in your life to learn your own sexual voice can change how you understand, express, and enjoy your sexuality.
 It can also enliven your sexual expression with your loved ones.
 It's one of the gifts that you can give yourself.

 Learn more about Pamela and her sexuality and intimacy coaching practice here.